 The components of a driver package must never directly copy or delete INF files directly in a system's %SystemRoot%/Inf directory.

 You can create or modify an INF file by using any text editor in which you can control the insertion of line breaks.
-If your INF contains non-ASCII characters, save the file as a Unicode (UTF-16) file.
+The file must be saved with an ANSI or Unicode (UTF-16 LE) file encoding.
+Unicode (UTF-16 LE) is preferred since it allows the INF to support localizing the INF Strings section in a wide variety of languages.
+If your INF contains non-ASCII characters, you must save the file as a Unicode (UTF-16 LE) file.

 Best practices for naming and versioning your INF file

 INF names should be named in a way that reduces the chance of conflicts with INFs from other vendors.
 For example, the INF name could include in it, either as a prefix or a suffix, an abbreviation of your company name.

 If you have two different variants of the same driver package differing in aspects such as branding strings, settings, and so on, those two driver packages should have unique names.